-Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2020, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2020, the next measurement date.
-However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2020.
+Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2021, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2021, the next measurement date.
+However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2021.
 Such estimates are subject to change based on future results and such change could cause future results to vary significantly from expected results.

-As indicated above, the Bank has waived the violations of the debt service coverage ratio and our current ratio covenant requirements as of March 31, 2019.
-However, in the event we violate any covenants as of future measurement dates, there is no assurance that the Bank will continue to waive such violations.
+As indicated above, we were in compliance with all of our covenants as of March 31, 2020, however, there is no assurance that we will remain in compliance at any future measurement date, and there is no assurance that the Bank will continue to waive such violations in the future.
 If the Bank does not waive a future violation, it could pursue remedies under the relevant agreements, including charging a higher interest rate on outstanding borrowings and calling repayment of outstanding borrowings.
 If this occurs, we would need to raise additional funds to repay the loans; however, we may not be able to secure such funding on acceptable terms, or at all.